 Negative people are everywhere.
 I call them dream stealers.
 These are people that have given up on their own hopes and dreams and want to bring you down to their level.
 They are the people who tell you that your ideas are foolish and crazy.
 Usually, they are your friends and family members.

 I truly believe that we are like the five people we spend the most time with.
 I can’t speak for you but I have no desire to hang around negative people.
-I like to spend time with people who encourage me and uplift me, not people who bring me down.
+I like to spend time with people who encourage me and uplift me and bring out the best in me, not people who bring me down.
 I believe in the power of association.

 # 3 Never Quit